code-corps/deprecated-code-corps-rails-api/README.md

 To do so, please read the guidelines in our [`CONTRIBUTING.md`](CONTRIBUTING.md).

-Then head over to [Code Corps](https://codecorps.org), where we manage contributions.
+Then check out some GitHub issues to see where you can help out.

 ## Developer installation guide

 ### Recommended install

-To make your life easier, you can just clone this repository and use our Vagrant development box.
+To make your life easier, you can just clone this repository and use our Docker container.
 [Follow this guide to get started.](docs/DEFAULT_INSTALL.md)

 #### Custom install

 We wholeheartedly recommend against doing a custom install.
 You'll be spending more time configuring and less time being productive.
 But if you'd like to work that way, you can read our [custom install guide](docs/CUSTOM_INSTALL.md).

-### Working with Ember
+### Serving Ember

 The Code Corps API is intended to work alongside a client written in Ember.
 For that purpose, the Rails application exposes all of its API endpoints behind an `api.` subdomain.